-As of March 31, 2014, we had approximately\$2.6 billion of net operating losses for tax purposes that we can use in certain circumstances to offset future taxable income and thus reduce our federal incometax liability.
+As of March 31, 2014, we had approximately \$2.6 billion of net operating losses for tax purposes that we can use in certain circumstances to offset future taxable income and thus reduce our federal income tax liability.
 Our ability to utilize these net operating losses to offset future taxable income may be significantly limited if we experience an "ownership change" as defined in Section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, an ownership change will occur if there is a cumulative change in our ownership by "5-percent shareholders" (as defined in the Code) that exceeds 50 percentage points over a rolling three-year period.
-A corporation that experiences an ownership change will generally be subject to an annual limitation on the corporation's subsequent use of net operating losses that are subsequently recognized with respect to assets that had a built-in-loss on the date of the ownership change.
-The amount of the annual limitation generally equals the value of the corporation immediatelybefore the ownership change will perform tax-exempt interest rate (subject to certain adjustments).
-To the extent that the limitation in a post-ownership change year is not fully utilized, the amount of the limitation of the succeeding year will be increased.
+A corporation that experiences an ownership change will generally be subject to an annual limitation on the corporation's subsequent use of net operating loss carryovers that arose from pre-ownership change periods and use of losses that are subsequently recognized with respect to assets that had a built-in-loss on the date of the ownership change.
+The amount of the annual limitation generally equals the value of the corporation immediately before the ownership change multiplied by the long-term tax-exempt interest rate (subject to certain adjustments).
+To the extent that the limitation in a post-ownership-change year is not fully utilized, the amount of the limitation for the succeeding year will be increased.

-While we have adopted a shareholderrights agreement o minimize the likelihood of transactions in our stock resulting in an ownership change, future issuances of equity-linked securities or transactions in our stock and equity-linked securities that may not be within our control may cause us to experience an ownership change.
-If we experience an ownership change, we may not be able to fully utilize our net operating losses, resulting in additional incometaxes and a reduction in our shareholders' equity.
+While we have adopted a shareholder rights agreement to minimize the likelihood of transactions in our stock resulting in an ownership change, future issuances of equity-linked securities or transactions in our stock and equity-linked securities that may not be within our control may cause us to experience an ownership change.
+If we experience an ownership change, we may not be able to fully utilize our net operating losses, resulting in additional income taxes and a reduction in our shareholders' equity.